The History of Bay Windows

 Today, the term “bay window” broadly refers to any window that extends out of the building’s exterior wall, while traditional windows lie flat.
 Various styles and designs for bay windows have been created over the years, making use of different shapes and angles.
 These designs carry different connotations and tend to be used for different reasons.
 For example, while circular bay windows are considered fancier and more decorative, boxy ones are common in Europe.
 This means that there’s no longer one single “purpose” one can point to for bay windows.
 They’re used for adornment, natural lighting, private spaces, and more, depending on the context, including the architectural style and the motives of the builders.
 Their history makes them fit into many styles, and they can be seen across the world as their unique look and versatility have wide appeal.

-If you want to add a bay window to your home and take advantage of all of these benefits, Tri County Windows & Siding is here to help.
+If you want to add windows to your home and take advantage of all of these benefits, Tri County Windows & Siding is here to help.
 As experts in all things related to window installation, we can help you figure out everything, from the exact style to the best spot to place your new window.
 If this interests you, or if you’d like to know more about what we offer and what our rates are, contact us today and speak to a professional.